aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/sim/sim.rst

    :Default: 0
    :Examples: ``--sim-debug-limit 1``

-Enable the debug mode and sets the max number of elements to display per frame.
+Enable the debug mode and set *the max number of elements* to display per frame.
+A number of elements at 0 means there is no dump limit.

+.. _sim-sim-debug-frame:

+``--sim-debug-frame``
+"""""""""""""""""""""

+   :Type: integer
+   :Default: 0
+   :Examples: ``--sim-debug-frame 10``

+Enable the debug mode and set *the max number of frames* to display per module.
 A number of elements at 0 means there is no dump limit.

 .. _sim-sim-debug-prec: